Guillermo Rigondeaux

 Guillermo Rigondeaux Ortiz (/es/; born 30 September 1980) is a Cuban professional boxer, who held the unified WBA (Super), WBO and Ring magazine super bantamweight titles between 2013 and 2017, and the WBA (Regular) bantamweight title from 2020 to 2021.

-As amateur Rigondeaux won consecutive gold medals in the bantamweight division at the 2000 and 2004 Summer Olympics.
+As an amateur Rigondeaux won consecutive gold medals in the bantamweight division at the 2000 and 2004 Summer Olympics.
 He is also a seven-time Cuban national champion at bantamweight (2000–2006), finishing his amateur career with a record of about 475 fights with 12 losses.

 Rigondeaux has been lauded by boxing trainer Freddie Roach as being "probably the greatest talent I've ever seen."
 He is known for his exceptionally fast hand speed, punching power, counterpunching abilities, athleticism, reflexes and footwork.
 He is widely considered one of the greatest defensive boxers of all time.